lijins24/Macroeconomic_and_Stock-Returns/README.md

-# Sector ETF Return Prediction Using Macroeconomic Factors and Genetic Programming
+# Sector Rotation Strategy
-This project explores the impact of macroeconomic factors on the monthly returns of U.S. sector ETFs (Exchange-Traded Funds).
-Using machine learning techniques, such as XGBoost and reinforcement learning, along with advanced feature engineering using Genetic Programming (GP), we aim to predict which sectors will outperform the broader market.
-By combining traditional statistical methods (e.g., OLS) and nonlinear feature generation, the model provides actionable insights for sector-based investment strategies, helping investors and analysts anticipate sector performance under varying economic conditions.
+This project investigates the influence of macroeconomic factors on the monthly returns of U.S. sector ETFs (Exchange-Traded Funds).
+By employing machine learning techniques such as XGBoost and LightGBM, alongside advanced feature engineering using Genetic Programming (GP), we aim to predict sector outperformance relative to the broader market.
+This approach integrates traditional statistical methods like OLS (Ordinary Least Squares) and innovative nonlinear feature generation to deliver actionable insights for sector-based investment strategies.
 ## Project Motivation
 Sector ETFs represent groups of stocks from specific economic sectors (e.g., Technology, Energy, and Financials), allowing investors to gain exposure to an entire sector’s performance.
 Each sector responds differently to changes in economic conditions.
 For instance, sectors like Energy and Utilities are sensitive to commodity price fluctuations, while sectors like Financials and Consumer Discretionary respond to interest rates, inflation, and consumer spending.
 These relationships also vary across economic cycles, including the early, mid, late, and recession phases.